TodePond/TodePondDotCom/wikiblogarden/genocide/platform/readme.md

 I am here, and so are you.
 And I guess we could wonder— wonder what to do.

 What code should I transmit today?
 And who is it for?
-And who is to say?
+And who gets to say?

 Is it really just practice?
 And nothing else or— I find myself with a platform— Can practice be just— Can practice be more?—